Magnetic Resonance Imaging

 A magnetic resonance imaging (MRI) scan produces pictures of anatomy and the physiological processes of the body.
 An MRI can be used as a noninvasive way for your physician to examine your organs, tissue and skeletal system.
 An MRI can help identify joint injuries, ligament tears, tumors and several other conditions.

-Soon after you arrive at the imaging center and check in for your appointment, a team member will inform you when it is time for your MRI.
-We may ask you to wear a (remove) hospital scrubs and ask questions to make sure there are no metal objects present which could interfere with the images.
+After you arrive at the imaging center and check in for your appointment, a team member will inform you when it is time for your MRI.
+We may ask you to wear hospital scrubs and ask questions to make sure there are no metal objects present which could interfere with the images.
 You will have the opportunity to ask questions, but once you are dressed for the scan, you can expect the following:

 - You will be asked to lie on a table that slides into the MRI machine.
 You may be instructed to lie on your back, stomach or side, depending on the part of your body being examined.